gbif/ssg-gb23/content/05_travel-accommodation/en.md

 For your convenience, the local organizers recommend booking a room in one of these hotels.
 They have obtained a special rate for the GB23 attendees, and attendees can make reservations via email.

-__Meliã Brasil 21__
+**Meliã Brasil 21**
-Rate: 409,00 BRL
+*Rate: 409,00 BRL*
-Breakfast and internet included.
+Breakfast and Internet included.
 5% Service + 3,00 BRL Tourism Tax
 Booking: [email Meliã Brasil 21](mailto:melia.brasil21@meliahotels.com.br) and refer to booking code **SiBBr**

-__Brasil 21 Convention__
+**Brasil 21 Convention*
-Rate: 309,00 BRL
+*Rate: 309,00 BRL*
-Breakfast and internet included.
-5% Service + 3,00 BRL Tourism Tax
+Includes breakfast and Internet.
+Additional fees: 5% service + 3,00 BRL tourism tax.
 Booking: [email Brasil 21 Convention](mailto:convention@meliahotels.com.br) and refer to booking code **SiBBr**

-__Brasil 21 Suites__
+**Brasil 21 Suites**
-Rate: 309 BRL
+*Rate: 309 BRL*
-Breakfast and internet included.
-5% Service + 3,00 BRL Tourism Tax
+Includes breakfast and Internet.
+Additional fees: 5% service + 3,00 BRL tourism tax.
 Booking: [email Brasil 21 Suites](mailto:suites@meliahotels.com.br) and refer to booking code **SiBBr**

 **Address for all three Brasil 21 Hotels**